The argument that predictable norm-enforcing punishments are better than chaotic vigilantism against perceived bad actors is fine, I accept it.

 "Also if I am going to advocate for others to kill and commit crimes, then I must lead by example and show that I am fully sincere in my message."

-This is someone whose open interest in violence was rejected by (at least) two different activist groups.
+This is someone whose open interest in violence was explicitly rejected by at least two different activist groups (Stop AI and Pause AI) from what I've heard.

 Strong upvote.
 A really well-written, persuasive, and timely essay.
 Thank you for writing it.